-United Way Tocqueville Society is proud to recognize Larry and Gloria Macdonald of Calgary, Canada with the 2014 National United Way Tocqueville Society Award®.
+United Way Tocqueville Society is proud to recognize Sarah and John Lechleiter with the 2016 United Way Tocqueville Award®

 In 2014, United Way awarded our highest distinction for philanthropy, the Alexis de Tocqueville Award, to Larry and Gloria Macdonald.

 Longtime supporters of United Way, Larry and Gloria embody the ideal of global citizenship that drives our worldwide mission.
 For more than 28 years, they have contributed to lasting community change in their hometown of Calgary, Canada, while also supporting long-term solutions abroad.

 Larry and Gloria not only served a key leadership role in establishing United Way’s presence in France, but also dedicated their money and their time to, among other things, bringing positive change to several communities in Uganda and Ghana—the kind of real and lasting change that people can see and feel in their daily lives.
 Among other things, their donations to Uganda and Ghana resulted in three boreholes that provide clean drinking water to 1,500 families, a medical center that serves more than 10,000 people, and 50,000 mosquito nets distributed to stop the spread of malaria.